adexonnn/jettonmob/README.md

 # JettonMoB

-Telegram bot for monitoring jetton price
+Telegram bot for monitoring your value in jetton

 ## Installation